9 Common Parlor Palm Problems (And How to Fix Them)

 How to Fix a Cold Injury

-If you have placed your parlor palm outside and the weather is dropping or low, it is important to bring it inside to maintain the correct temperature it needs.
+Ensure your parlor palm is in a room above 60 degrees Fahrenheit.
+If you have placed your parlor palm outside and the weather is dropping or low, it is essential to bring it inside to maintain the correct temperature it needs.

-Once your parlor palm is in a new spot at the right temperature, you should prune the leaves that are injured to encourage new growth.
+Your parlor palm must be placed somewhere not under a draft or near an air-conditioning unit.
+Once your parlor palm is in a new spot at the right temperature, you should prune the injured leaves to encourage new growth.

 8. Freckles from Fungal Bacteria

 If you notice spots of fungal bacteria on your parlor palm, the palm might be too cold and moist.
+The fungal will not necessarily kill your parlor palm, so it is more of a cosmetic issue at best.

 How to Get Rid of Fungal Growth